kamil-rusniak/kamil-rusniak/README.md

 I'm a Front End Web Developer, currently working on JavaScript projects and looking for a job
 - also playing with some web design
 - learning and improving everyday
-- planning to study Computer Science at university

 ---
 <br/>